mikhdm/countries-api/README.md

 ### Countries API

+#### Quick start

+To quickly try and run service on a system it should have docker installed (on Linux) or Docker Desktop (on MacOS).
+`make` utility must be present as well.

+If both of tools are installed open a Terminal and staying inside the root of the project run:
+`make up` and then locate to http://localhost:8090/ you will see swagger docs.\
+You can try query right away from swagger interactive docs, it works.
+To stop containers run `make down`.
+To run tests just run `make test`.
+To run training of new estimator view [description](#test--run) of `make train` command in **Test & run** section.

 #### Description
 Countries API uses linear support vector classification model to make predictions.\
 Achieved accuracy on a validation set is around `0.82`.\